About Bipolar Disorder

 Depression affects concentration and decision-making, and you may feel unable to manage simple tasks.
 You lose interest in most activities, feel hopeless or worthless, and, in severe cases, think about death or suicide.

-Patients with bipolar disorder may not always be manic, hypomanic, or depressive.
-They can also experience periods of balanced mood (euthymia).
-It's important to note that many patients are often misdiagnosed with bipolar disorder, and it requires careful evaluation by a mental health specialist, as medication management for this condition differs from traditional depression guidelines.
+Patients with bipolar disorder may not always be manic, hypomanic, or depressive — they can also experience periods of balanced mood (euthymia).
+It’s important to note that many patients are often misdiagnosed with bipolar disorder and it requires careful evaluation by a mental health specialist as medication management for this condition differs from traditional depression guidelines.

 Does bipolar disorder have different forms?